KaylaJiang1227/KaylaJiang1227.github.io/content/_index.md

         Hi, I'm **Kayla Jiang**, a Master's student in **Environmental Engineering at Stanford University**.

-        My research focuses on **Environmental Epidemiology, Environmental Systems Analysis, Microbial Ecology, and Global Health**.
+        My research focuses on Environmental Epidemiology, Environmental Systems Analysis, Microbial Ecology, and Global Health.
         I am passionate about integrating **quantitative, data-driven approaches** with **experimental research** to better understand environmental systems and to contribute to the development of **sustainable technologies**.
-      button:
-        text: 📄 Download CV
-        url: uploads/resume.pdf

     design:
       avatar:
         size: medium